 The Commodity Futures Trading Commission (CFTC) released the Commitments of Traders (COT) for the week ending last Tuesday.

-Non-commercial traders raised net short position on bitcoin contracts by 250 to 1,930.
-Large speculators have been lifting net positions for the second week in a row and four weeks out of the past five.
-Net short positions had peaked since earlyFebruary.
+Non-commercial traders raised net short positions by 12,000 contracts to 18,700.
+Large speculators have been expanding short positions for the second week.
+Net short positions have peaked since April 2018.

-Open interest dropped 140 to 5,650 contracts.
-Bearish index of large speculators (short and long positions) rose 140 to 1,710 over the period under review.
+Open interest dropped by some by 2,200 to 553,282 contracts.
+Bearish index of large speculators (short and long positions) amounts to 0.08 to 1.12 over the period under review.